I am excited to share this FREE customizable Pumpkin Patch Print, and I’m also sharing how to transfer and image to wood!

 First, cut to size a plywood board to the size of the printed (reversed) image.
-I blew up my pumpkin patch print (I enlarged mine to around 20 x 24) and REVERSED the image so it would print backwards.
+I blew up my pumpkin patch print (I enlarged mine to around 20 x 24) and REVERSED the image so it would print backward.
 I had it printed at a local office store.
 Reverse the image because the printed piece will be placed face-down.
 Stay with me, it will make sense!

 Cover the entire board with a thin coat of the medium and allow it to dry.

 Tear the edges of the paper (according to the video this helps hide the edges).